mtsch/Ripserer.jl/joss/paper.md

 environment for computing persistent homology and integrating it with the rest of Julia's data science stack.
 At the time of writing, it offers the following features.

-* Fast Vietoris-Rips, alpha complex and cubical persistent homology computation.
+* Fast Vietoris-Rips, alpha complex, and cubical persistent homology computation.
 * Representative cocycle and critical simplex computation.
 * Support for coefficients in any, possibly user-defined, field.
 * Convenient persistence diagram and representative cocycle visualization via Plots.jl[^1] recipes.
 * Bottleneck and Wasserstein matching and distance computation.
-* Various persistence diagram vectorization functions implemented with persistence images [@adams2017persistence] and persistence curves [@chung2019persistence].
+* Various persistence diagram vectorization functions, implemented with persistence images [@adams2017persistence] and persistence curves [@chung2019persistence].
 * Easy extensibility through a documented API.